nmshd/documentation/_docs_integrate/delete-attributes.md

 If they already deleted their corresponding peer shared Attribute or marked it for deletion, nothing will change.
 However, if the `deletionInfo` of their peer shared Attribute was undefined before, since you didn't send a Request for Attribute deletion or the Request was rejected, a `deletionInfo` will be set.
 Its `deletionStatus` will be set to `"DeletedByOwner"` and the `deletionDate` will be the time of receiving the Notification.
-Please note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship).
+Please note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet decomposed.
-It can then only be received and processed once the [Relationship has been reactivated]({% link _docs_integrate/terminate-relationships.md %}#reactivate-a-terminated-relationship).
+It can then only be received and processed if the [Relationship has been reactivated]({% link _docs_integrate/terminate-relationships.md %}#reactivate-a-terminated-relationship).
+Furthermore, the Notification is also queued if the [peer is currently in deletion]({% link _docs_integrate/delete-identities.md %}#effects-of-identity-deletion-on-relationships) but not yet deleted.
+It can then only be received and processed if the peer has [cancelled its deletion]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}).

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/9aaf5a91-803b-4180-b0c7-4adb7bc5ced6" id="xQEl1j.jqJxq"></iframe></div>